milwaukeedao/mke-da-dashboard-data/README.md

 # Milwaukee County District Attorney Data

 This repository contains aggregate data that populates the [Milwaukee County District Attorney Dashboard](https://data.mkedao.com/).
 Data are updated at monthly intervals with a month lag.
-For example, on December 1st, data will contain data up until the end of October.
+For example, on December 1st, data will be current up until the end of October.
 This is due to a processing delay in the data.

 Content on this repo will change as data and documentation are updated.